NikolaiKh/gui-Lakeshore-temperature-controller/README.md

-GUI for Lakeshore 330/336/340 temperature monitoring and setting of setpoint temperature
+GUI for Lakeshore 330/336/340 temperature monitoring and setting of setpoint temperature + control of Temperature ramp, heater range

 Class is based on the file by Richard Ziegahn: https://github.com/RickyZiegahn/Lakeshore-Cryostat-Controller